xduraid/testtt/README.md

 **Exit status:**

-Returns `0` unless an invalid option is given or error occurs.
+Returns `0` unless invalid option is given or error occurs.

 ---

 ### 4.2 Environment Variables <a name="environment-variables"></a>

-Environment variables are stored in the same internal hash table as shell variables, but have an exported flag.
+Environment variables are stored in the same internal hash table as shell variables, but have the exported flag set.
 Exported variables are included in the environment of commands executed by the shell.

 ---